 Ceramic stains can refer to ceramic colorant oxides suspended in water or to prepared coloring oxides (commercial stains).
 Colorants generally are sold in powder form and commercial stains may be either sold in powder or liquid form.
 Stains can be used by themselves as an underglaze color, in slips, in clay bodies, in glazes, painted on glazes, and in overglazes.
 One of the biggest draws for using stains is to achieve very consistent color, as sometimes using a coloring oxide can have a less predictable outcome.

 Many commercially available stains are fritted for safety, then reground.
 A frit is a ceramic material that has been 'fused, melted or sintered together' in a kiln.
 According to Ceramic Arts Daily some of the earliest recordings of this kind of method date right back to 2600 BCE.
 For example the beautiful Egyptian Blue.
 The reason frits are added to stains or coloring oxides is that they help the melting process.
 Some, especially oranges, reds, and yellows, have their volatile coloring oxides encapsulated in a coat of zirconium silicate, (zirconium silicate is a colorless chemical compound).
 This manufacturing technique has significantly increased the firing range for many colorants.

 Depending upon the strength of the colorant, full color can be achieved in a transparent glaze anywhere from 1 to 5 percent, in an opaque glaze from 5 to 10 percent, and in slips and clay bodies from 10 to 15 percent.
 Stains, like all colorants, can result in very different colors depending on the firing range and, especially, the firing atmosphere.
-In addition, glaze components can also have a significant impact.
+Also, glaze components can have a significant impact.
 When using commercial stains, note and follow all directions for use, including what types of glazes are appropriate for that particular stain.
 It is important to note that the more stain that you use on your piece, the darker the color will be.